-I am currently an NSERC Canada Graduate Scholar and PhD candidate working under the supervision of Dr. Anthony Ricciardi at McGill University in Montreal, Quebec, Canada.
+I am currently an FQRNT Postdoctoral Fellow at the Université du Québec à Montréal working under the supervision of Dr. Beatrix Beisner.
+Formerly, I was an NSERC Canada Graduate Scholar and PhD student working under the supervision of Dr. Anthony Ricciardi at McGill University.
 My main research interests are in aquatic community ecology and invasion

 ecology.
 Specifically, I am interested in how multiple forces of global change